Stuycs-K/final-project-10-chen-matthew/WORKLOG.md

 -included LaTeX formatting to the math expressions
 -completed a proof for correctness of RSA
 -did some explanation for quadratic sieve explanation in `PRESENTATION.md`

+### 6/9 At home
+-Completed a section in the quadratic sieve presentation -Reformatted all of the math and number expressions